victorhaynes/notes_app_1/README.md

 - NextJS
 - tRPC

 For more polished works see resume.
-This is the first app which focuses on TypeScript + React, Django + session based auth, and PSQL.
+This is the first app which focuses on NextJS + React, Django + session based auth, and PSQL.

 ## Data Model
 User --> Notes